Charles Jeffrey Hardy, Ph.D. M.S. Dean, CHHS

 Dr. Pollard’s program of research is an expansion of her dissertation work related to interventions promoting breastfeeding duration and exclusivity.
 Additional research interests are focused on postpartum depression and the role of self-efficacy in breastfeeding duration in term and preterm infants.
 In the past 10 years, she has mentored over 16 honors research and over 8 graduate research projects in nursing and psychology fields, resulting in numerous peer-reviewed publications.
 Her primary teaching areas have been maternal-child nursing, nursing research and theory, evidence-based practice, pathophysiology, and nurse educator graduate courses.
 She was named ‘Faculty of the Year’ for the School of Nursing in 2007 and 2009, and received the Chancellor’s Teaching Excellence Award in 2013.

-Mark Werbeach is the Director of the Office of Student Success for the College of Health and Human Services effective July 1, 2013.
-Prior to this role, he was the Coordinator of Student Services for the UNCW School of Nursing from January 2012-July 2013.
-Previously he had worked as a Career Counselor at UNCW from August 2005-December 2011.
-Mark received a Bachelor of Arts in Psychology from Kent State University in Ohio.
-He then went onto obtain a Master of Science in Counselor Education from Radford University in Radford Virginia.
+Mark Werbeach is the Director of the Office of Student Success for the College of Health and Human Services.
+Mark has over 10 years of experience in university student and academic affairs.
+He provides leadership and direction to the Office of Student Success.
+Previously, he served as a Career Counselor at UNCW.
+Mark has always had a strong interest in helping other people reach their goals.
+He received a Bachelor of Arts in Psychology from Kent State University in Ohio.
+He then went on to obtain a Master of Science in Counselor Education from Radford University in Virginia.
+Outside of work, Mark enjoys playing competitive volleyball, cornhole, and kitesurfing on sunny days.